DLeifert1007/classification-challenge/README.md

 Comparing the two models, Logistic Regression and Random Forest Classifier, the model with the higher accuracy number was the random forest model with 0.96 vs 0.92.

 I will come back to this code and create a function with if statements in order to follow the DRY method and create better code that is reusable.

+While not neccessary for this assignment, I inted to create a function at a later date for this code so that my code is more reusable.